Backpacking Thailand The Ultimate 2020 Survival Guide

-Sticky Waterfalls (Chiang Mai)
+Sticky Waterfalls (CM)

 On a scorching summer day in Chiang Mai, the locals retreat to Bua Thong (better known as sticky waterfalls).
 Limestone minerals coat the rocks of the waterfalls making the surface sticky enough for your feet to cling to them and you can easily climb up them.

 Imagine your friend’s jaws dropping when you tell them you walked up waterfalls in Thailand!
 These unique waterfalls are an off-the-beaten path site.

 Maya Bay (Near Koh Phi Phi)